superhow/sh-mijin-config-f5/README.md

-﻿# Catapult Shell Node Configuration Scripts by Super How?
+﻿# mijin Catapult v.F2 Server Configuration Scripts by Super How?

 ##### Table of Contents